Net Worth

 Marc-Andre Fleury is a Canadian professional NHL player for the Minnesota Wild with an estimated net worth of $50 Million.

-During his time with the NHL, Fleury has earned a fortune, and his wealth continues to increase with each passing season.
+During his NHL career, Fleury has earned a fortune, and his wealth continues to grow with each passing season.

 Quick Facts